aminat13/aminat13/README.md

 MSc student in Technologies and Analytics in Precision Medicine Royal College of Surgeons Ireland (Expected 2026).
-Early-career researcher in computational biology and bioinformatics with a background in molecular biology and precision medicine.

 ---

 ## Interests

--Structure-based drug discovery and computational structural biology -Structure–function relationships in proteins and their role in disease -Bioinformatics approaches for therapeutic target identification using multi-omic data -Precision medicine and molecular mechanisms of disease
+- Structure-based drug discovery and computational structural biology
+- Structure–function relationships in proteins and their role in disease
+- Bioinformatics approaches for therapeutic target identification using multi-omic data
+- Precision medicine and molecular mechanisms of disease

 ---